Surajv311/surajv311.github.io/_posts/2026-02-08-learning-golang-grpc-protobuf.md

 // A "message" is like a struct or class — it defines the shape of a request or response. message HelloRequest {
   string name = 1;

-  // The "= 1" is a FIELD NUMBER, not a value.
+  // The "= 1" is a FIELD NUMBER, not a default value.
-  // Protobuf uses these numbers (not the field names) in the binary encoding.
+  // Field numbers are the real identifiers used on the wire.

+  // JSON sends field names repeatedly:
+  // { "name": "Alice" }

+  // Protobuf instead sends:
+  // [field_number + wire_type] + [value bytes]

+  // For this field:
+  // string name = 1;
+  //
+  // if:
+  // name = "Alice"

+  // the binary payload becomes roughly:
+  // 0A 05 41 6C 69 63 65

+  // Where:
+  // 0A -> field number 1 + wire type for length-delimited data
+  // 05 -> string length (5 bytes)
+  // 41 6C 69 63 65 -> ASCII bytes for "Alice"

+  // Notice:
+  // the string "name" never appears on the wire at all.

-  // This is a key reason why Protobuf is smaller than JSON —
+  // This is one reason protobuf messages are much smaller
-  // instead of encoding the string "name" in every message,
-  // it just encodes the number 1.
-Much more compact.
+  // and faster to parse than JSON.
 }

 message HelloReply {